sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 This is another method used by the attacker to inject their malicious nodes into valid node peer lists and consists of only sending malicious nodes via their own peer lists when requested by valid nodes while spamming very large peer lists.

+This attack, when combined with the use of excessively large peer lists above was the key to increasing the effectiveness of the attacks we'll break down below, as it drastically increased the attack surface available without increasing cost or node count to the attacker.

 *Mitigated by [PR7072](https://github.com/monero-project/monero/pull/7072).*

 ## Block Height Mirroring